Ondrej-Richtr/opengl-game-core/README.md

 Similiarily you might get `error: 'GLFW/glfw3.h' file not found` error message, it means that the build system didn't find GLFW3 include directory.
 Fix this by the same procedure described above.

-## Building for Web
+## Web build
-This project is structured in a way that it is possible to compile it for the web.
+This project is structured in a way that it is possible to compile it for the web (wasm with WebGL).
 However the rendering in the web build is still broken, so I don't recommend it.

 You need to have [emscripten](https://emscripten.org/) toolchain installed and accessible through path.